Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Empirical Study

 Original SGD: consistently results in the highest SSIM values, indicating high-quality reconstructions, reflecting a higher risk of privacy leakage.
 In all data sets, the SSIM achieved by Original SGD remains at 100\%, serving as the baseline.

 PowerSGD (Rank 1, 2, 4, 30, 50): As the rank increases, the mean SSIM value also increases, which implies that higher ranks lead to more information being retained during compression.
 For example, PowerSGD with Rank 50 achieves an SSIM of 0.6132 on the MNIST dataset, which is significantly higher than lower ranks.
 The trend is consistent across all datasets, with larger ranks leading to improved reconstructions but also potentially increased privacy risks.
 Top-K SGD (Level 1, 2, 4, 30, 50): The Top-K approach generally shows lower SSIM values compared to PowerSGD at equivalent compression rates.
 For instance, Top-K SGD at level 50 achieves an SSIM of 0.1715 for MNIST, which is notably lower than PowerSGD at the same compressed ratio.
-This suggests that Top-K SGD might be more effective at reducing privacy leakage compared to PowerSGD, though at the cost of some accuracy in gradient representation.

-Dataset-Specific Analysis: MNIST, being a simpler dataset, consistently shows higher SSIM values across all algorithms compared to CIFAR-10 and CIFAR-100, suggesting that gradient inversion attacks are more effective on datasets with simpler data distributions.
+This suggests that Top-K SGD might be more effective at reducing privacy leakage compared to PowerSGD. \textbf{Dataset-Specific Analysis}: MNIST, being a simpler dataset, consistently shows higher SSIM values across all algorithms compared to CIFAR-10 and CIFAR-100, suggesting that gradient inversion attacks are more effective on datasets with simpler data distributions.
 For CIFAR-10 and CIFAR-100, the SSIM values are generally lower, indicating better resistance to GradInv under compression methods.